 Treasury centre locations in Asia are primarily Singapore and Hong Kong.
 Singapore has been developing treasury centre capabilities since the early 1990s, giving it a head start over Hong Kong which only started addressing its treasury centre needs in 2016.

-Malaysia and Thailand have started offering treasury centre incentives but, because these are restricted markets, only local companies have benefited from their offerings.
+Malaysia and Thailand also have treasury centre incentives but, because these are restricted markets with limited treasury talents and less attractive tax incentives, only limited companies have benefited from their offerings.

 Other popular treasury centre locations globally include Ireland, Belgium (although Belgium has stopped giving treasury centre incentives), Luxembourg, Netherlands, Switzerland, and Great Britain.